LukaszManiak/WordlyExplorer/README.md

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

+## Note

+Currently, data comes from the data.json file, but in the future, when I am ready to use useEffect hook, the data will be coming from the server.🤓

 ## Table of contents

 - [Overview](#overview)